oyelakinG9/math-magicians/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # MATH MAGICIANS (Componenets)
 > Math magicians is the react project that provides users with the arithmetic operations.
 It was built with a good UI and easily understand by users.
-It perform can use as calculator on a website and computer system.
+It can use as calculator on a website and computer system.

 > Addition of class based componenets to decalare stateful statemnet